Hacker0x01/docs.hackerone.com/docs/hackers/root-ca.md

 The command will state that it has installed one (or more) new certificates, through which the certificate has been successfully added to the Operating System.

 <h3 id="firefox">Firefox</h3>

+To install the HackerOne VPN Root CA to Firefox:

 1. [Download the HackerOne VPN Root CA](https://hackerone-vpn-service.s3.amazonaws.com/hackerone-vpn-service.crt).
 2. Open <b>Preferences</b> and go to <b>Privacy & Security</b>.